gedbac/class4js/readme.md

 #### Object Initializer

 Object can be initialized with anonymous object.
+All properties from anonymous object are copied to the target object.

 __Example:__